Horacio8819/Managing-High-Traffic-Applications-with-AWS-Elastic-Load-Balancer-and-Terraform/README.md

 ## An Application Load Balancer with a public-facing listener on port 80

 ### resource "aws_lb_listener" "http"
-- LB Listener listen to the traffic coming from ALB forward it to lb_target_group
+- LB Listener listen to the traffic coming from ALB and forward it to lb_target_group

 ## A Target Group configured for HTTP health checks